 - 1. Programs should continue accepting new client referrals.
 It is important for clients with mental illness to find homes even during this public health emergency. - 2.
-Programs should request referring facilities to attest that the client has not had any new symptoms consistent with COVID-19 infections. - 3.
-Given the limitations in testing, it is not possible for programs to require a negative COVID-19 test as a condition of admission, but if any symptoms are present, a surgical or doth mask should be worn for a period of 14 days, and the client should isolate in their room.

-- 4. If possible, any new client should have their own room. - 5.
+Programs should request referring facilities to attest that the client has not had any new symptoms consistent with COVID-19 infections.
+Upon arrival, staff should ask the clients themselves if they have had any know contacts with individuals who tested positive or how have experienced CLI symptoms.
+Staff should also ask all clients upon arrival if they currently or recent experienced any CLI symptoms.
+Clients with cognitive difficulties may not be able to fully answer. - 3.
+Given the limitations in testing, it is not possible for programs to require a negative COVID-19 test as a condition of admission, but if any symptoms are present or if the client recently had contact with someone who potentially had COVID, a surgical or doth mask should be worn for a period of 14 days, and the client should isolate in their room. - 4.
+If possible, any new client should have their own room. - 5.
 New clients should remain in their room as much as possible during the first 14 days and maintain six feet of distance from all other clients and staff to the extent practicable.